lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/mathematics.md

 #### With 'local' Configuration

 - If you want to run your code in parallel, please request as many cores as you need!
-- Start a batch job with the number `N` of processes, e.g., `srun -c 4 --pty --x11=first bash`
+- Start a batch job with the number `N` of processes, e.g., `srun --cpus-per-task=4 --pty --x11=first bash -l`
 - Run Matlab with the GUI or the CLI or with a script
 - Inside Matlab use `matlabpool open 4` to start parallel processing